RobbieBooth/MEE-Docs/docs/intro.md

 MONGO_AUTH_DB= e.g: the auth type, admin maybe

 JWT_SECRET= This is used between the remix server and spring boot to verify each other.
 It must be the same in both the envs!
+SERVER_PORT= The port that the spring server should run on e.g: 8080
 ```

 ### Running the system